Udironen/Software-Project/Community Structure in Networks/README.md

 output filename.
 The input of your program is a network (a graph), and the output is a list of groups (the division).

-The input and output les are both binary les consisting only of integers.
+The input and output files are both binary files consisting only of integers.

 Input File: